 Yes, the Aspen Ultrasound System is a unique non-invasive treatment that combines deep sound wave therapy (ultrasound) with targeted massage to help painlessly break up the excess scar tissue and release the capsule.

 For patients with mild to moderate cases of capsular contracture, this treatment can help relieve pain and hardness and help the breast implant assume a more natural position without having to undergo the expense, recovery time, and risks of a second surgery.

 In our experience, about 80% of our patients experience noticeable improvements after Aspen Ultrasound System treatment.
 For patients who are deemed good candidates, we will typically recommend this non-invasive approach first.

 For some patients, breast implant revision surgery will yield the best results.
 During a procedure to correct capsular contracture, a surgeon will take out the old breast implants, remove the hardened scar tissue, or “capsules,” and place new implants.

 As such, revision surgery is usually the better option for women who wish to change their implant size or type at the same time, as well as those who have more advanced cases of capsular contracture.
 You can see how revision surgery can restore beautiful, natural-looking results in our before and after photo gallery.

 For patients who do require surgical intervention, the Aspen Ultrasound System can be used as a post-surgical therapy to reduce the recurrence of the capsular contracture.

-If you suspect you have capsular contracture after breast augmentation, contact our Paramus, NJ, practice.
-This is not a condition you should live with, and Dr. Parker will help you understand your treatment options at your consultation.
+If you suspect you have capsular contracture after breast augmentation, contact our practice online or call us at (201) 967-1212.
+This is not a condition you should live with, and we will help you understand your treatment options at your consultation.